Chandradithya8/FarmApp/README.md

 ## Contact 📞

-#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/chandradithya-k-g-2123591a6/)
+#### If you have any doubt or want to contribute feel free to hit me up on [LinkedIn](https://www.linkedin.com/in/chandradithya-k-g-2123591a6/)